Benji-clm/C-Compiler/simple_calc/README.md

 This folder contains a very simple calculator, this calculator is able to:

-\begin{itemize}
-  \item Perform the four operations: +,-,* and /
+- Perform the four operations: +,-,* and /
-  \item Create one letter variables capable of being used to store values and perform operations.
+- Create one letter variables capable of being used to store values and perform operations.
-  \item Using correct, non-ambiguate grammar whilst keeping correct precedence for our operators.
+- Using correct, non-ambiguate grammar whilst keeping correct precedence for our operators.
-  \item Recognise brackets, which will change the precendence of operations.
+ - Recognise brackets, which will change the precendence of operations.
-\end{itemize}

 <br>